 - Write to the IRS office where you file your returns (using the Without a payment address under Where To File, earlier) to notify the IRS of any business name change.
 See Pub.
-1635 to see if you need to apply for a new EIN. - Complete and mail Form 8822-B to notify the IRS of a business address or responsible party change.
+1635 to see if you need to apply for a new EIN. - Complete and mail Form 8822-B, Change of Address or Responsible Party-Business, to notify the IRS of a business address or responsible party change.
 Don't mail Form 8822-B with your Form 945.
 For a definition of "responsible party," see the Instructions for Form SS-4.